abdulsaleh/asyncio-for-ai/src/introduction.md

 ## Source Code

-The markdown source code for this book is available on [github](https://github.com/abdulsaleh/asyncio-for-ai).
-This book was compiled and built in Rust using [mdbook](https://rust-lang.github.io/mdBook/).
+You can find the markdown source code for this guide on [github](https://github.com/abdulsaleh/asyncio-for-ai).
+This book was compiled in Rust using [mdbook](https://rust-lang.github.io/mdBook/).